 There are other legal tests of mental capacity from our common law (cases decided by judges in the Courts).
-Note that the test for lack of capacity and the 2-stage test for capacity are for the purposes of this Act only [Section 4(1) Mental Capacity Act].
+Note that the 2-stage test for lack of capacity is for the purposes of this Act only [Section 4(1) Mental Capacity Act].

 The other tests include the capacity to:

 - make a will

 - enter into a contract

 - make a gift

-- litigate (to start or be subjected to legal proceedings) If you need advice on whether a person has capacity to make a will, enter into a contract, make a gift or start litigation, you should contact a lawyer.
+- litigate (to start or be subjected to legal proceedings)

+If you need advice on whether a person has capacity to make a will, enter into a contract, make a gift or start litigation, you should contact a lawyer.